 Here is a Valentines Day post that I did with 54 other Bloggers about our view on” LOVE”.
 I would like to give a big Thank You to Guru Nath for making all of this possible. http://www.bestofguru.net/50-bloggers-sharing-views-on-love-relationship/

 Hand washing properly should be done in order to prevent the spread of germs, infections and illness.”Cleanliness is next to godliness”.
 The first time I heard those words I was in Primary School and my home room teacher was teaching the class the importance of good hygiene.
 So let’s talk about hand washing and the importance of proper hand hygiene.
-My 2-year-old daughter Sasha started daycare last year.
-At that particular daycare, they practiced proper hand hygiene.
-Every time a child was dropped off at daycare in the mornings, the first thing the teachers did was washed the child’s hands before any interaction with the other kids.
-Before the kids ate breakfast, snacks and lunch hand washing was done.
+My 2-year-old daughter Sasha started daycare last year and at that particular daycare they practiced proper hand hygiene.
+Every time a child was dropped off at the daycare by their parents in the mornings, the first thing the teachers did was washed the child’s hands before any interaction with the other kids, also before the kids ate breakfast,snacks and lunch handwashing was done.
 Oh, that was a plus for me that the daycare practiced proper hand hygiene.

 Hand Washing should be done: